-The ERDF focuses its investments on several key priority areas.
+The ERDF focuses its investment in several key priority areas

 This is known as ‘thematic concentration’:

 - Support for small and medium-sized enterprises (SMEs)